DELAWARE MANUFACTURED HOME RELOCATION AUTHORITY

 4.1.5 The community owner’s contact information, which shall include the name and mailing address of a representative of the community owner authorized to respond to questions relating to the proposed rent increase and schedule any necessary meetings and/or arbitration proceedings required under the Act; and

-4.1.6 If the proposed rent increase exceeds the CPI-U, a date, time and place on which the community owner is available to meet with the affected home owners, Home Owners Association, or their representatives, which dates must be within thirty (30) days of the date the notice is mailed out.
+4.1.6 If the proposed rent increase exceeds the CPI-U, a recommendation to the Authority of a date, time and place on which the community owner is available to meet with the affected home owners, Home Owners Association, or their representatives, which dates must be within thirty (30) days of the date the notice is mailed out.

-When a proposed rent increase exceeds the CPI-U, the Authority shall schedule a meeting between the parties at the time, date, and place set forth in the community owner’s initial notice unless the Authority determines, based on input from the parties, that said time, date, or place should be changed, in which case the Authority, in its sole discretion, shall schedule the meeting at a time and place to be held within thirty (30) days from the mailing of the notice of the rent increase.
+When a proposed rent increase exceeds the CPI-U, the Authority shall schedule a meeting between the parties at the time, date, and place set forth in the community owner’s initial notice, unless the Authority determines, based on input from the parties, that said time, date, or place is not reasonable or should be changed, in which case the Authority, in its sole discretion, shall schedule the meeting at a time and place to be held no later than thirty (30) days after the mailing of the notice of the rent increase.
 Unless otherwise agreed to by all of the parties, the meeting shall take place in the county in which the manufactured home community is located.
-Notice of the time, date and place of the meeting shall be provided to the community owner and the HOA.
-If no HOA exists, notice of the time, date, and place of the meeting shall be provided to the affected leaseholders, or their designated representative, by the community owner.
+Notice of the time, date and place of the meeting shall be provided to the parties by the community owner.

-6.1 At any meeting held pursuant to 25 Del.C. §7043(b), the community’s HOA, if any, shall be the designated representative of the leaseholders.
+6.1 At any meeting held pursuant to 25 Del.C. §7043(b), the community’s HOA, if any, shall be the designated representative of those leaseholders who are members of the HOA.
+Any leaseholders that are not members of the HOA may designate the HOA to represent his or her interest at the meeting and any subsequent arbitration proceeding.
+Any such designation shall be in writing, shall be signed by the applicable leaseholder, and, if applicable, shall be provided to any arbitrator appointed pursuant to Section 7.0 below.
 In all other cases, where the number of affected leaseholders exceed five (5), the leaseholders shall designate in writing at least one representative to act on behalf of the affected leaseholders.
+Any tenant affected by the proposed increase in rent shall have the right to attend the meeting.
 In all cases the community owner shall designate a representative to act on behalf of the community owner.
 At each meeting, a “sign-in” sheet shall be available and any person attending the meeting shall be required to sign the sign-in sheet confirming said person’s attendance at the meeting.
-The community owner shall maintain a copy of the sign-in sheet for each meeting and provide the Authority with a copy of the sign-in sheet at the end of each meeting.
+The community owner shall maintain a copy of the sign-in sheet for each meeting and provide the Authority with a copy of the sign-in sheet upon request.

-6.2 At the meeting, the community owner shall, in good faith, disclose all of the material factors resulting in the decision to increase the rent, including the financial and other pertinent documents and information supporting the reasons for the rent increase.
+6.2 At the meeting, the community owner shall, upon request of any affected home owner or his or her representative, disclose all of the material factors resulting in the decision to increase the rent, including the financial and other pertinent documents and information supporting the reasons for the rent increase.

 6.3 If the parties are unable to resolve any dispute during the initial meeting, the parties may agree to extend or continue the meeting to a mutually agreeable time and place.